-In the procurement unit we are continuously improve the procurement process to obtain the best value from the contracts we enter into and to minimise the administration costs of buying.
-We offer guidance, advice and support on all aspects of procurement to all council departments and we administer the council’s approved list of contractors.
+We continuously improve the procurement process to obtain the best value from the contracts we enter into and to minimise the administration costs of buying.
+We offer guidance, advice and support on all aspects of procurement to all council departments and administer the council’s approved list of contractors.

 The unit ensures that all procurements comply with the council’s rules and national and European Law.
 We control and monitor all major contracts for the procurement of goods, works and services and we promote buying from organisations which provide local employment.

 Local authorities in the Yorkshire and Humber region have a combined external spend of some £4.5 billion per annum.

 The region has a single procurement strategy, under the leadership of YORprocure, which ensures that we have best practice procurement across the region, delivering tangible benefits and are promoting collaborative working with colleagues and suppliers.

 A key element of our strategy is YORtender, the procurement portal for the region.

 - a single procurement approach across the region

 - a means to share, co-ordinate and collaborate on procurement exercises

 - ability to work smarter and to reduce procurement leadtimes